 Come & See

-If you’re in the discernment process as a postulant or exploring your faith and ministry as a lay leader, a visit to The School of Theology at the University of the South is your best way to experience Episcopal seminary education in Sewanee.
-Student-organized and student-led, Come & See 2014 will introduce you to community life and theological formation in one of the most beautiful settings in the nation.
+If you’re in the discernment process as a postulant or exploring your faith and ministry as a lay leader, a visit to The School of Theology at the University of the South is your best way to experience Episcopal seminary education in Sewanee, Tenn.
+Student-organized and student-led, Come & See 2015 will introduce you to community life and theological formation in one of the most beautiful settings in the nation.
 Once on the Mountain for Come & See, your expenses—food and campus lodging—are covered by The School of Theology.

 Where is Sewanee?

 Sewanee is a “thin” place, a place charged with God’s presence, a place where the corporal and the spiritual meet.
 Located in Middle Tennessee, up on the Cumberland Plateau, its natural beauty is unparalled.
 Learn more about Sewanee.